YARN, the Hadoop Operating System

 The genesis of YARN and Hadoop 2 dates back to a Jira ticket (MAPREDUCE-279) raised in January 2008 by Hortonworks co-founder Arun Murthy.
-YARN is the result of 5 years of development and forms part of Hadoop as Apache Hadoop YARN.
+YARN is the result of 5 years of subsequent development in the open community.

 YARN has been tested by Yahoo! since September 2012 and has been in production across 30,000 nodes and 325PB of data since January 2013.
 More recently, other enterprises such as Microsoft, eBay, Twitter, XING and Spotify have adopted a YARN-based architecture.

 By separating the original processing engine of Hadoop (MapReduce) from the resource management, YARN is the operating system for Hadoop.
 This means that many different processing engines can operate simultaneously across a Hadoop cluster, on the same data, at the same time.

 Efficiency & Shared Resources

 YARN’s dynamic resource allocation doubled Hadoop’s processing power, while providing the same predictable performance and quality of service.
 YARN provides a fabric of stable, shared resources across multiple co-ordinated workloads: